Richard-Gemmell/teensy4_i2c/README.md

 * Clock stretching in Slave Mode
 * Non-blocking API for Master Mode and Slave Mode
 * Comprehensive error handling
-* Can tune the Teensy's electrical configuration for you application
+* Can tune the Teensy's electrical configuration for your application
 * A single slave can handle multiple I2C addresses
+* Glitch filters and line hysteresis in all modes

 ## Version 2
 Version 2 is currently a work in progress.
 It's available on the `dev` branch.